DFC302/subseeker/README.md

 -H Choose a different header, default is Firefox. \
 -t Choose number of threads. \
 -v Verbose mode. \
--o Choose to send results to an output file.
+-o Choose to send results to an output file. \
+-a Enable search with API credentials.

+**Configure API credentials in config.json file.**

 # Examples:
 **Single-Search Mode** \